sebastienmanolios/VueJS-quizz/README.md

   - Only Next Button enabled when an answer has been submitted
   - Method which verify if the selected Index is the right answer on clicking on Submit --> submitAnswer()
-  - Method which colorize the answers depends on if the answer has been selected or submitted (right or wrong) in order to let the user about his response.
+  - Method which colorize the answers depends on if the answer has been selected or submitted (right or wrong) in order to let the user know about his response.

 ## Project setup